TimmyAmant/LiliMN/README.md

-Then it will again and then conf file for the masternode at the bottom of the readme file there are two links open the first one go to the bottom of the PDF and copy everything that has to do with the MASTERNODE_01 and past it int he maternode conf file and save and exit just like the swap ram.
+Then it will again and then conf file for the masternode

+at the bottom of the readme file there are two links open the first one

+go to the bottom of the PDF and copy everything that has to do with the MASTERNODE_01 and past it int he maternode conf file and save and exit just like the swap ram.

+Please change all this to your settings and leave everything else the same

+rpcuser={CHOOSE A RANDOM USER}

+rpcpassword={CHOOSE A RANDOM PASSWORD}

+externalip={YOUR SERVER IP}

+bind={YOUR SERVER IP}

+masternodeaddr={YOUR SERVER IP}

+masternodeprivkey={YOURPRIVKEY - WE WILL GET THAT LATER}

 The files will download to /lili/ under the root if you cant find it then open winspc and look there.